partrickJhonson/beef/Network-Discovery.md

 ## Network Fingerprinting

-The [[Network Fingerprinting module|Module:-Fingerprint-Network]] uses URL of default images to fingerprint the devices used on the network.
+The [[Network Fingerprinting module|Module:-Fingerprint-Network]] uses the URL of default images to fingerprint the devices used on the network.

-It embeds a list of default pictures for Web servers (Apache, IIS) and network devices (Linksys NAS, printers...) and check if one of this picture is available.
+It embeds a list of default pictures for Web servers (Apache, IIS) and network devices (Linksys NAS, printers, etc) and checks to see if any of the pictures listed are available.

 This module should work in all browsers.

-Note that the user may notice if any of the scanned hosts pop a 401 Authentication Required prompt.
+Note that the user may notice if any of the scanned hosts pop a _401 Authentication Required_ prompt.

 [[Images/module-network-fingerprint2.png|align=center|width=400px]]